 Treating its people like family is part of the corporate culture at Warren Associates, and many employees have reciprocated by sticking around.
-Most of the Warren Associates team have been there many years, Vice President Chris Easterwood has been with the company for more than 27 years, Vice President John Mullis more than 29 and Superintendent Bill Newby for more than 43.
+Most of the Warren Associates team have been there many years, Vice President Chris Easterwood has been with the company for more than 31 years, and Superintendent Bill Newby for more than 47.

 Warren Associates also demonstrates its concern for employees by its stellar jobsite safety record.
 Since 1971, the company has received annual recognition, from both the Association General Contractors and Georgia Department of Labor, for outstanding attention to safety.

 Also to benefit its employees, Warren Associates has always operated within an area some 70 miles around Macon so that site supervisors can drive home to their families by nightfall.